topic-embedded-products/topic-platform/README.md

 # About this repository

+This is a development branch for "zeus" test and integration.

+## BSP

 Topic Embedded Products BSP for the Miami and Florida boards on top of a Linux distribution.
 The Miami/Florida BSP is basically a lightweight OpenEmbedded based Linux Distribution, allowing you to easily run your applications on the Miami/Florida.
 It is based on the mainline Linux distribution as well as the Xilinx supported branch.

 ## New features